 If you’re like me, I’d like this blog post to offer some encouragement and ideas because I feel like teachers (especially in elementary grades) put way too much pressure on themselves to have a classroom that looks perfect.

-During my final few years, I finally accepted the fact that a photo of my classroom is never going to get many likes on Instagram.
+During my last few years, I finally accepted the fact that a photo of my classroom is never going to get many likes on Instagram.
 No one would care if I counted down to my classroom reveal and that’s fine because that’s not where my talents are.
 So instead, here are the things I focused on preparing before the first day of school to help my students have a successful first week:

 It’s extremely important that kids had lots of books to read in my classroom.
 After I arranged the desks, I set up my classroom library in a place that was open and accessible.
 I arranged my books according to AR level.
 I printed stickers with my name and stuck it on the spine of each book.
 Then I wrote the AR level and put a sticker on it.
 The color of the sticker indicated the range of AR level for that book.
 Here’s a photo of a few of those books to show you what the sticker looked like.